VedaWebProject/Tekst/docs/content/index.md

 Depending on your requirements, you might want to consider the following list of potential shortcomings:

 - SEO: The web client is a [SPA](https://en.wikipedia.org/wiki/Single-page_application) that is rendered in the browser (no SSR).
 As a result, visibility to search engines is somewhat limited.
 - No built-in functionality for uploading and managing media files.
-If you want to integrate image- or audio-based resources, you will have to host the respective media files yourself and link to them from your resources.
+If you want to integrate multimedia resources, you will have to host the respective files yourself and reference them by URL in your resources.
 - _...get in touch if you find anything that should be added to this list, we mean it!_

 ## Publications